VegaDeftwing/OpGuidesHugoSrc/content/Engineering/30-fpga1.md

 ![](http://pixeljoint.com/files/icons/full/4004_simu_part.gif)

->  Simulation of an Intel 4004 in [TICS (The Integrated Circuit Simulator) a WIP by Oni](http://onidev.fr/projet-tics.html)
+>  Simulation of an Intel 4004 in [TICS (The Integrated Circuit Simulator) a (abandoned?)
+WIP by Oni](http://onidev.fr/projet-tics.html), [Download the interpreter here](https://github.com/onidev/TICS/releases), the [repo](https://github.com/onidev/TICS) has pleanty of examples.
 >
-> The closest thing availabe until Oni's project is ready for release is https://github.com/martinkirsche/wired-logic
+> Something a bit less cool but similar is https://github.com/martinkirsche/wired-logic

 [TODO]